 - Peel pears and cut them in half lengthwise.
 Scoop out the cores with a melon baller.
 Make sure you cut away the hard remains of the flower at the bottom of the pear.

-- Place the pears in a large saute pan, cut sides up.
-Add sliced ginger root to the pan.
+- Place the pears in a large sauté pan, cut sides up.
+Add sliced ginger root and cinnamon stick to the pan.

 - Mix the honey and water together.
 Pour the mixture over the pears.

 - Bring the pears to a simmer over medium-high heat.
-Cover the pan, turn the heat down to low, and gently poach until the pears are tender, about 15 minutes.
-Occasionally, turn the pears over for even cooking.
+Cover the pan, turn the heat down to low, and gently poach until the pears are tender, about 20 minutes.
+Baste the pears with the syrup from time to time.
+About 10 minutes into the cooking, flip the pears over, cut sides down, for even cooking.
 Add a little more water if the pears look dry.

 - When the pears are just tender, turn the heat off and, leaving the lid on, let the pears cool in the pan.
 They will continue cooking and give out more of their juices as they steam.

-- Discard the ginger slices.
+- Discard the ginger slices and cinnamon stick.
 Arrange the pears on a serving dish, cut side up.
 Serve chilled or at room temperature with the syrup spooned over the fruit.